DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/polygon/README.md

 python loam_handler.py --path_to_tif xxx.tif --path_to_json xxx.json --path_to_legend_solution xxx.geojson
 ```

-The outputs will be stored in 'Vectorization_Output/' folder.
+In this case, the outputs will be stored in 'Vectorization_Output/' folder.

 Descriptions of the inputs are as follows.